 That’s a lot of souls stuffed in a relatively small space, and we haven’t even gotten to puzzling out the history of the metropolis once known as Peking.

 The city’s past stretches back for millennia, which is perhaps why it is one of the top cultural cities in the world.
 Most people are aware of the Great Wall (which lies some 40 miles from the city’s core) and the Forbidden City (a 500-year-old palatial complex right next to Tiananmen Square) as two of the top attractions in Beijing.

 The picturesque Cuandixia Village combines stone terraces, wooded mountains and heartbreakingly quaint stone homes.
-Yiheyuan (i.e., Summer Palace) once served as an imperial garden during the Qing Dynasty and now is a gorgeous network of lakes.
+Yiheyuan (also known as the Summer Palace) once served as an imperial garden during the Qing Dynasty and now is a gorgeous network of lakes.
 And the nearly thousand-year-old Confucius Temple is an oasis of calm amid Bejing’s chaos.

 Of course, that chaos has its own charm.
 The former munitions factories that comprise the 798 Art District combines serious art with commercial panache.
 Eat your way through a nearly endless array of restaurants on Ghost Street.
 Or sample a flight of baijiu, China’s super-stiff signature liquor, at a local bar.

 Istanbul, Turkey: The City of Black and White